Digital-Media/cv_data/README.md

 The `SFM` folder contains images that can be used for Structure From Motion (SFM).
 In the subfolders you can find images of different scenes that can be used for SFM tasks.

-- `Ellipse` [⬇️ (direct download)](https://github.com/Digital-Media/cv_data/blob/main/SFM/Ellipse/inputz.zip?raw=true): scene showing the FH's ellipse.
+- `Ellipse` [⬇️ (direct download of images as zip)](https://github.com/Digital-Media/cv_data/blob/main/SFM/Ellipse/input.zip?raw=true): scene showing the FH's ellipse.
 Images show a drone flight with 3 different heights and angles.
 Images are extracted from a video and subsampled.
 Note that the matching of the images is not perfect for all images.

 An exemplary set of images is shown in the following table.